COVID-19: 24/7 hotline 800 190 590, click to read more information

 If you are a citizen of an EU member state the only thing you need to have to enter Poland is a valid travel document or a document confirming identity and citizenship (i.e. your national ID).
 However, if you wish to travel abroad during your stay in Poland it is a good idea to have a passport with you, as it is necessary to visit some of Poland’s neighbours that do not belong to the EU.

 For a stay shorter than three months there are no formal requirements.
-Your studies will however take longer.
-For such a stay a registration of residence is necessary.
-You should register with Voivodship (Provincial) Office.
+Your studies will, however, take longer.
+For such a stay a registration of residence is necessary, one should register with Voivodship (Provincial) Office.

-The two main documents you will to enter Poland if are not a EU citizen are a valid travel document (passport) and a visa (if required).
+Two main documents that are required when entering Poland by the non-EU citizens are a valid travel document (passport) and a visa (if required).

 There are several types of visas to choose from:

 “A” type – an airport transit Schengen visa, so it cannot be used by a student coming to Poland